 Alternative dispute resolution involves the study of the theoretical and practical aspects of resolving conflict outside of the courtroom.
 ADR generally includes mediation, arbitration, conciliation, family and community conferencing, and other methods of nonviolent conflict resolution and includes both binding and non-binding methods.
 The course will address the resolution of conflict in a variety of settings and in a number of different contexts.
 The course will include an introduction to ADR in general and the application of mediation techniques specifically.
 As part of the course, students will complete 25 hours of mediating training to help prepare them to become a mediator in New York.
-Credits: 3
+Completion of 54 or more credits Interdisciplinary Studies 3

-ITD 315: Citizenship
+ITD 315 : Citizenship

 This course focuses on understanding issues that students will encounter as corporate, organizational, national, and global citizens from both legal and ethical perspectives.
 The course will explore the historical and cultural significance of citizenship issues in a diverse society and in relation to the modern world Individuals' duties and responsibilities as workers, consumers voters, and human beings in an effort to understand the diverse perspectives and conflicting demands on people in their various citizenship roles.
+Interdisciplinary Studies